iamh2o/rgbw_colorspace_converter/README.md

 [![wakatime](https://wakatime.com/badge/github/iamh2o/rgbw_colorspace_converter.svg)](https://wakatime.com/badge/github/iamh2o/rgbw_colorspace_converter) [![Run Color Tests 2](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/pytest.yml/badge.svg)](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/pytest.yml)  [![Lint](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/black.yaml/badge.svg)](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/black.yaml) [![bashLint](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/bashLint.yml/badge.svg)](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/bashLint.yml)  [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)  ![LED ART](https://img.shields.io/badge/A--R--T-L.E.D.-white?style=plastic)  [![PLACEHOLDER](https://img.shields.io/badge/color-~colorspace~-orange?style=plastic)](http://placeholder.com) [![GitHub version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=gh&r=r&type=6e&v=0.0.11&x2=0)](https://badge.fury.io/gh/iamh2o%2Frgbw_colorspace_converter)
 ### Briefly:  What is the utility of this module?

+tldr:  The `color` module in this package will translate various color systems into RGBW, which is primarily of interest to people playing around with LEDs.
+RGBW does not have much utility beyond physical lighting really.
+The color module is also just generally useful for creating generative art in several color spaces, it's got the ability to on the fly translate between 6 schemes, plus has a nice interface and a few neat bells and whistles.
+To see is in action, there are 3 example scripts in the bin dir of varying complexity.

-Instantiate a color object from any of the supported types.
+More or less the process is: Instantiate a color object from any of the supported types.
 Use this object to emit values for all types(including RGBW).
 Modify the RGB or HSV objects by thier r/g/b or h/s/v properties, and the values for all ojects update to reflect the change.
 This is mostly of use for translating the multiple spaces to RGBW for use in LED or other lighting fixtures which support RGBW, but can be used also as a general color manipulator and translator.

 > We've become accostomed to the limited ability of RGB LEDs to produce truly diverse colors, but with the introduction of RGBW(white) LEDs, the ability of LEDs to replicate a more realistic spectrum of colors is dramatically increased.
 The problem however, is decades of systems based on RGB, HEX, HSL do not offer easy transformations to RGBW from each system.
 This package does just this, and only this.
 If will return you RGBW for given tuples of other spaces, and do so fast enough for interactive LED projects.
 There are a few helper functions and whatnot, but it's really as simple as (r,g,b,w) = Color.RGB(255,10,200).
 Where 4 channel RGBW LEDs will translate the returned values to represent the richer color specified by the RGB tuple.